manalynx/100-days-of-code/log.md

 **Today's Progress**:
 - I completed the survey form's project and submitted it at FreeCodeCamp.

+**Thoughts**:\
-**Thoughts** It was fun working on this project .I feel good after submitting it,i'm feeling a bit more confident of my codding skills.
+It was fun working on this project .I feel good after submitting it,i'm feeling a bit more confident of my codding skills.

 **Link(s) to work**
 1- [cafe Survey Form ](https://manalynx.github.io/survey-form/)